terramate-io/terramate/docs/project-config.md

 }
 ```

-If no `terramate.required_version` is defined on a project, no versioningss
-check will be performed.
-If a version constraint is defined, running `terramate` with an
-incompatible version will result in a fatal error.
+No versioning check will be performed if no `terramate.required_version` is defined on a project.
+If a version constraint is defined, running `terramate` with an incompatible version will result in a fatal error.

 ## The `terramate.config` Block

 Project-wide configuration can be defined in this block.
-All possible settings are described inthe following subsections.
+All possible settings are described in the following subsections.

 ### The `terramate.config.git` Block